zamarrowski/translate-components/README.md

 # translate-components 🌎🌍🌏
-translate-component provides a super simple translation for React.
-Write your application in your language and use translate-component to annotate which texts should be translated.
+translate-components provides a super simple translation for React.
+Write your application in your language and use translate-components to annotate which texts should be translated.

 # Demo
 ![preview](https://raw.githubusercontent.com/zamarrowski/translate-components/master/preview.gif)